alexrobertsonuk/ga4-for-content-designers/docs/search-behaviour.md

-## What terms are users searching for internally, before arriving on a specific page?
+## What search terms are leading users to a specific page?

 ### Potential insights

 These explorations could help you to:

-- identify which search terms immediately preceded visits to a specific page
+- identify which search terms preceded visits to a specific page
 - assess whether users rely on search to reach content that is already available through navigation
 - understand whether certain pages are primarily discovered via internal search
 - review whether search results appear to guide users to relevant destinations